theandyb/smaug-redux/README.md

         * Use `data_mgmt/lib/motif_count.py` and `data_mgmt/lib/rc_motif_count.r` to get these counts in 1Mb windows

-    1. Alternatively, you can use our python motif counter:

 4. `perl data_mgmt/data_prep/extract_sing.pl` which runs vcftools --singletons on the VCF files, outputing results to `singletons/` directory

 5. First pass through `analysis.r`